netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/attribution.md

 This algorithm appears all over the place in Equation Group tools compiled for *nix platforms.

-Runa Sandvik and Patrick Wardle's OBTS v4.0 talk [Made In America: Analyzing US Spy Agencies macOS Implants][3] describe the macOS version of DoubleFantasy (a.k.a.
+Runa Sandvik and Patrick Wardle's OBTS v4.0 talk *Made In America: Analyzing US Spy Agencies macOS Implants* [^3] describe the macOS version of DoubleFantasy (a.k.a.
 VALIDATOR).

 At timestamp 36:08, a variant of this algorithm is shown.

-Pangu Labs's [Bvp47 technical report][4] refers to several variants of this algorithm starting on page 29.
+Pangu Labs's Bvp47 technical report [^4] refers to several variants of this algorithm starting on page 29.

 Several tools from the Shadow Brokers' EQGRP Unix archive use this algorithm as well, including but not limited to SECONDDATE, NOPEN, and DEWDROP.

-It so happens that a [Python implementation of the algorithm][5] was included in Shadow Brokers' firewall archive:
+It so happens that a Python implementation of the algorithm [^5] was included in Shadow Brokers' firewall archive:

 ```py
 """